codegram/full-stack-fest-speaker-guidelines/mcing.md

 * **Reminding** how **lunches** work
 * **Reminding** how the **Gap Day** works

-We've prepared some slides for you to help you navigate across these bullet points - we can show it to you during registration!
-You'll have a big remote from the 80s to control them.
+We've prepared some slides for you to help you navigate across these bullet points!
+You'll also have a big remote from the 80s to control them (nice!).

-Please **be at the auditorium at 8:30** \(skip the queue, just ask an organizer\) so we can show them to you!
+Please **be at the auditorium at 8:30** \(skip the queue, just ask an organizer\) so we can review the slides together!

 ### Presenting every speaker